Embedding-based Music Emotion Recognition Using Composite Loss: EMER-CL approach

-Similarly to M2E, E2M is performed by encoding a query emotion and test music samples with the trained emotion and music models, respectively.
-Then, test music samples are sorted by computing their similarities to the query emotion based on their correlation-based embeddings and multivariate Gaussian distributions.
-The rank of the music sample relevant to the query emotion is checked to measure the performance of E2M.
+Similarly to M2E, E2M is performed by encoding a query emotion $\boldsymbol{X}^{(e)}_q$ and test music samples $\boldsymbol{X}^{(m)}_j$ with the trained emotion and music models, respectively.
+Then, the $Q$ test music samples are sorted by computing their similarities to the query emotion $s(\boldsymbol{X}^{(e)}_q,\boldsymbol{X}^{(m)}_j)$ for $1 \leq j \leq Q$ according to Eq.~(\ref{eq:similarity_measure}).
+The rank of the music sample associated with the query emotion is checked to measure the performance of E2M.